Alchus/scout-stuff/README.md

 I acknowledge that the value of demonstrating knowledge and skills in a group setting comes from the opportunity for correction from someone more experienced.
 To avoid gaps due to ignorance, I will learn from at least two sources (e.g. handbook + 1 other source) for each item, and document what that source was.

-For requirements that are essentially tied to leadership, scouting or group activity, I can fill them by participating in other groups of adults where that is feasible, by doing something myself, or a combination of the two.
+For requirements that are essentially tied to scouting or group activity, I can fill them by participating in other groups of adults where that is feasible, by doing something myself, or a combination of the two.

 Requirements that are simply more inconvenient for an individual adult still apply, to the greatest extent that accomplishing them is feasible.
 For example, participating in a group flag ceremony may be infeasible for an individual, but attending a flag ceremony is feasible, even if inconvenient.